Brian Epstein: Death

-The Beatles were on a retreat in Bangor in northern Wales at the time, with the Indian guru Maharishi Mahesh Yogi.
-Epstein had previously agreed to travel to Bangor after the August Bank Holiday.
+At the time of Epstein's death, the Beatles were on a retreat with the Indian guru Maharishi Mahesh Yogi in Bangor in North Wales.
+Epstein had previously agreed to travel to Bangor after the August bank holiday.
 The second of two shows by Jimi Hendrix at Epstein's Saville Theatre was cancelled on the evening of Epstein's death.

-Peter Brown wrote in his memoir, The Love You Make: An Insider's Story of the Beatles, that he had once found a suicide note written by Epstein and had spoken with him about it.
-According to Brown the note read in part, "This is all too much and I can't take it any more."
-Brown had also found a will in which Epstein left his house and money to his mother and his brother, with Brown also being named as a minor beneficiary.
+Brown alleged in his memoir that he had once found a suicide note written by Epstein, which read in part: "This is all too much and I can't take it any more."
+Brown had also found a will in which Epstein left his house and money to his mother and his brother, with Brown named as a minor beneficiary.
 When confronted with the notes, Epstein told Brown that he would be grateful if Brown did not tell anyone, and that he was sorry he had made Brown worry.
-He explained that when he wrote the note and composed the will he had simply taken one pill too many, and that he had no intention of overdosing, promising to be more careful in the future.
+Epstein explained that when he wrote the note and composed the will, he had simply taken one pill too many and that he had no intention of overdosing, promising to be more careful in the future.
 Brown later wrote that he wondered if he had done the right thing by not showing the note to Epstein's doctor, Norman Cowan, who would have stopped prescribing drugs.
-The coroner, Gavin Thurston, told the Westminster inquest that Epstein's death was caused by an overdose of Carbrital and ruled it as an accidental death.
-The pathologist, Donald Teare, stated that Epstein had been taking bromide in the form of Carbrital for some time, and that the barbiturate level in Epstein's blood was a "low fatal level".